dreyyan/Level-Up/Backend_Development/Prerequisites/HTML-CSS/INSTRUCTIONS.md

 # Pre-requisite: HTML & CSS
 Please complete all the specified problems.

 > **NOTE**: Please provide a separate HTML and/or CSS file for each problem unless stated otherwise.

-> **NOTE**: Create your submission files on the separate folders provided.
+Create your submission files on the separate folders provided.

 By completing all the problems, you will have a solid understanding of the basics of HTML & CSS.